Skip to content

 A civil judgment is a debt the court has ruled a defendant owes.
 In most instances, it is considered an unsecured debt, unless the holder of the judgment takes steps to obtain a lien on the defendant’s property.

 In terms of the O.J.
 Simpson estate, whether the debt Simpson owed from the Fred Goldman vs. O.J.
-Simpson wrongful death case gets paid may depend, in large part, on whether Simpson’s estate has other creditor claims of a higher priority that need to be paid first.
+Simpson wrongful death case gets paid may depend, in large part, on whether Simpson’s estate has other creditor claims of a higher priority that need to be paid first, such as his outstanding debts to the IRS.

 What If an Estate Is Insolvent?